Residual-based adaptivity for two-phase flow simulation in porous media using Physics-informed Neural Networks: Numerical experiments

 The training is performed using a neural network of 5 hidden layers and 20 neurons in each layer.
 Hyperbolic tangent activation function is used in all the hidden layers; this choice proved to provide good results \cite{solid_pinn, composite_pinn, subsurface_pinn}.
 However, for the output layer sigmoid function is used for the pressure and fraction function networks since their values go from 0 to 1, while, linear activation function is used for the output layer of the velocity network.
-Adam optimizer is used for the initial training phase with a fixed learning rate of 0.001 and 5,000 iterations.
+Adam optimizer is used for the initial training phase with a fixed learning rate of 0.001 and 1,000 iterations.
 Afterwards, BFGS optimization algorithm is used.
 This optimization strategy is followed by \cite{high_speed_pinn, res_adapt_pinn, biot_pinn}.
-The reason is that second-order methods like BFGS are prone to fall into local minima, therefore, Adam is firstly used to reach the zone of the global minimum, afterwards, BFGS is used to reach the minimum easier since it relies on second-order derivatives of the objective function.
-The different terms of the cost function are weighted similarly, thus, $\lambda_c=\lambda_p=\lambda_1=\lambda_2=\lambda_3=1$.
+The reason is that second-order methods like BFGS are prone to fall into local minima, therefore, Adam is firstly used to reach the zone of the global minimum, afterwards, BFGS is used to reach the minimum easier since it iteratively builds an approximation of the Hessian matrix.
+The different terms of the loss function are weighted similarly, thus, $\lambda_c=\lambda_p=\lambda_1=\lambda_2=\lambda_3=1$.
 The parameters used to solve the problem are given in table~\ref{t1}.

-Two numerical experiments are performed and compared.
+Three numerical experiments are performed and compared.
 The first one using fixed number and position of collocation points (2500 points organized in 50$\times$50 grid) for the whole training phase.
-The second experiment using the provided adaptivity algorithm starting with 1600 points organized as 40$\times$40 gird points during the Adam training phase.
+The second experiment using the RAR technique starting with 1600 points organized as 40$\times$40 grid points during the Adam training phase.
 Afterwards, point enrichments are performed every 50 BFGS iterations till the stopping criteria are satisfied (at 2500 points as well).
-The classical PINN case took 385 seconds to converge while the adaptive case took 357 seconds, using laptop Intel core i7-6700HQ CPU @ 2.60 GHz 2.59 GHz with 8 Go RAM.
+The final experiment using the provided adaptivity algorithm starting with 1600 points organized as 40$\times$40 grid points during the Adam training phase.
+Similar enrichments are done as in the RAR experiment.
+All cases took near 200 seconds to converge using laptop Intel core i7-6700HQ CPU @ 2.60 GHz 2.59 GHz with 8 Go RAM.

 A fixed 1000 points randomly distributed over the domain are used as a test set to have a sense of the generalization error committed during the training phase.
 It should be noted that these points are only used for testing but are not used in the training phase.